-(1) Includes 9,507 shares surrendered to the Company by employees to satisfy individual tax withholding obligations upon vesting of previously issued shares of Restricted Stock.
-These shares are not included in the Common Stock repurchase program referred to in footnote (4) below.

-(2) Average price paid per share reflects the closing price of the Company's Common Stock on the business date the shares were surrendered by the employee stockholder to satisfy individual tax withholding

-- (3) Average price paid per share reflects the price of the Company's Common Stock purchased on the open market. - (4) On October 9, 2002, our Board of Directors adopted a Common Stock repurchase program whereby the Company was authorized to repurchase up to 500,000 shares of our Common Stock from time to time.
+- (1) Includes 8,164 shares surrendered to the Company by employees to satisfy individual tax withholding obligations upon vesting of previously issued shares of Restricted Stock.
+These shares are not included in the Common Stock repurchase program referred to in footnote (4) below. - (2) Average price paid per share reflects the closing price of the Company's Common Stock on the business date the shares were surrendered by the employee stockholder to satisfy individual tax withholding obligations upon vesting of Restricted Stock or the price of the Common Stock paid on the open market purchase, as applicable. - (3) Average price paid per share reflects the price of the Company's Common Stock purchased on the open market. - (4) On October 9, 2002, our Board of Directors adopted a Common Stock repurchase program whereby the Company was authorized to repurchase up to 500,000 shares of our Common Stock from time to time.
 On July 31, 2008, the Company approved the increase of its Common Stock repurchase program by 500,000 shares.
 The Company expects to purchase shares of its Common Stock from time to time in the market or otherwise subject to market conditions.
 The Common Stock repurchase program does not have an expiration date.